jacekhewko/terraform-github-actions/README.md

 # Terraform GitHub Actions
 Terraform GitHub Actions allow you to execute Terraform commands within GitHub Actions.
+This has been modified with Terragrunt wrapper which allows you to run terragrunt commands on the same basics.

 The output of the actions can be viewed from the Actions tab in the main repository view.
 If the actions are executed on a pull request event, a comment may be posted on the pull request.

-Terraform GitHub Actions are a single GitHub Action that executes different Terraform subcommands depending on the content of the GitHub Actions YAML file.
+Terraform GitHub Actions are a single GitHub Action that executes different Terraform or Terragrunt subcommands depending on the content of the GitHub Actions YAML file.

 ## Success Criteria